SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ⟮c+;h∞;uh4;<img src="sm_MitM4.jpg">⟯
 ⟮c+;h∞;<img src="sm_MitM5.jpg">⟯

-⟮uh∞;After the MitM for public key encryption has been set up...⟯<br>
-⟮c+;the server⟯ and ⟮c+;client⟯ ⁑actually⁑ have ⟮c+;the MitMs public key⟯ ⟮c+;the server⟯ and ⟮c+;client⟯ ⁑think⁑ they have ⟮c+;each other's public key⟯ ⟮c+;the MitM⟯ looks like ⟮c+;the server⟯ to ⟮c+;the client⟯
+⟮uh∞;After the MitM for public key encryption has been set up...⟯ ⟮c+;the server⟯ and ⟮c+;client⟯ ⁑actually⁑ have ⟮c+;the MitMs public key⟯ ⟮c+;the server⟯ and ⟮c+;client⟯ ⁑think⁑ they have ⟮c+;each other's public key⟯ ⟮c+;the MitM⟯ looks like ⟮c+;the server⟯ to ⟮c+;the client⟯